Saikat257-ui/Bug-Detection-Fixing/README.md

    - Developed the model from scratch

 2. Aishika Majumder
-   - Created the project report and presentation
+   - Created the entire project report by taking a little bit of cooperation from 'Saikat Patra'

 3. Pritam Chakraborty
-   - Supported by giving some relevant informations
+   - Supported by giving some relevant information

+4. Soumavo Acherjee
+   - Just joined as a team member and took no significant responsibilities.